 The Physicist – signed up for a life with bookcases when he married me in July 2010.
 He already knew I had a bad book-buying addiction and has attempted to curb it by maintaining that I may only have one six-foot IKEA Billy bookcase for my books.

 Apart from a few piles atop/beside the bookcase, on my desk and a number in the other room, I mostly manage I am totally not managing to stick to his limit.
-He’s absurdly terribly clever and spends his day thinking about how the universe expanded just after the Big Bang (I think.
-I have a Physics degree and I’m still not sure what he does).
+He’s absurdly terribly clever and spent a few years thinking about how the universe expanded just after the Big Bang (I think.
+I have a Physics degree and I’m still not sure what his thesis meant) and now designs robotic fish.
 Reads a lot of fantasy and sci-fi and will not accept that I might not enjoy the same books that he does.
-Hence my ongoing attempts to read the Dresden Files.

 The (No Longer) Resident Cousin – don’t ask me what degree of cousins we are, I can’t work it out.
 It’s not first.
 L moved to London in July 2010 pursuing employment in publishing and the glamourous London life.
-Publishing employment has proved hard to come by, although its alternatives have been amusing, particularly when we accidently ended up working at the same place for a few weeks; glamour surrounds her.
+Publishing employment proved hard to come by, although its alternatives were amusing, particularly when we accidently ended up working at the same place for a few weeks.
 I have never met anyone who can look quite so effortlessly chic.
 Anyway she moved into our spare room in February 2011 “for a few weeks” and stayed for 5 months.
 We hurled novels back and forth across the corridor and she curated my To-Be-Read-Next pile for me.
-She’s moved to a more fashionable bit of London now.
+She’s moved home to Sydney now and I’m totally jealous.

 Mini-Me – my 9 1/2 years younger sister.
 Reads – a lot.
 I thought I was a voracious reader as a child.
 Has managed to keep reading seriously past the age of 13 and has thus far stuck to her promise to do a special happy post dance every single time I post her a book.
-Has lent me vast swathes of YA novels so that I can figure out what this YA craze is that is sweeping Blogland.
+Has lent me vast swathes of YA novels.

 The Book Accumulator – my father has a habit of buying books and not reading them.
 You think I’m bad… my family have two bookcases in the downstairs toilet (not in the actual toilet, obviously…).
 Bizarrely content to let me borrow large batches of novels from him at a time; I blame him for my book-buying habit and for my blogging – he provides a neat precis of his best books of the year in his annual Christmas epistle.
 Was a language teacher, which is very handy when I have a coursework deadline; regularly pretends to be hapless and disorganised so that I will pop over from the UK and sort his office out.